CWeismann/CANT/README.md

 # CANT

+Runs on Mac, and should run on other UNIX systems.

 cant (noun):
 1. An argot, the jargon of a particular class or subgroup.
 2. A secure messaging app.